Table of Contents

 • 2.
 Lipstick-Sized Portable Charger

-A lipstick-sized portable charger will be a total game changer during your Southeast Asia trip.
-If you plan to use your smartphone for navigation, photos, and communication, you won’t want to get stuck somewhere with a dead battery!
-Use this as a backup battery when you’re on the go.
+A lipstick-sized portable charger will be a total game-changer during your trip.
+If you plan to use your smartphone for navigation, photos, and communication, you won’t want to get stuck with a dead battery when you’re deep in the canal network of Cần Thơ or boating through the Ben Tre islands.
+Use this as a backup battery when you’re on-the-go.
+Thank us later!

 Lipstick-Sized Charger